TheresaLui/SelfHelpContent_v2/articles/azure-subscription-management/azure-subscription-management-browserissues.md

 Note: You might be affected by an outage.
 Please check to see if there is an ongoing outage: [Azure Health Status](https://azure.microsoft.com/status/history/)

 **Page hangs in the loading status**<br>

-If your internet browser page hangs, try each of the following steps until you can get to the Azure portal.
+If your internet browser page hangs, try each of the following steps until you can get to the Azure portal:

-* Refresh the page.
+* Refresh the page
-* Use a different internet browser.
+* Use a different internet browser
 * Use the private browsing mode for your browser.
 For Internet Explorer: Click **Tools > Safety > InPrivate Browsing**, and then browse and sign-in to the [Azure portal](https://portal.azure.com/) or [Azure account center](https://account.azure.com/Subscriptions).

-**You are automatically signed in as a different user**<br>
+**You are automatically signed in as a different user**

-This issue can occur if you use more than one user account in an internet browser.To resolve the issue, try one of the following methods:
+This issue can occur if you use more than one user account in an internet browser.
+To resolve the issue, try one of the following methods:

 * Clear the cache and delete Internet cookies.
 In Internet Explorer, click **Tools > Internet Options > Delete**.
 Make sure that the check boxes for temporary files, cookies, password, and browsing history are selected, and then click Delete.
 * Reset the Internet Explorer settings to revert any personal settings that you’ve made.
 Click **Tools > Internet Options > Advanced** select the **Delete personal settings box > Reset**.